-After speaking at a March for Our Lives demonstration, I was invited to organize with a group of White high school students, who had a very funny way of showing their support for Black folks.
-My Black experience was devalued when I was told there’s less racism nowadays, it only exists in the South and that the racism I experienced in my early childhood is no longer valid because ‘It was in the past’.
-I asked them how they uplift Black voices through their actions, and I was accused of “questioning their activism”.
+After speaking at a March for Our Lives demonstration, I was invited organize with a group of white high school students, who had a very funny way of showing their support for Black voices.
+My Black experience was devalued when I was told that there’s less racism nowadays, that it only exists in the South and that the racism I experienced in my early childhood is no longer valid because ‘It was in the past’.
+So, I asked them how they uplift Black voices through their actions, and I was accused of “questioning their activism”.

-When I said that racism, police brutality and gun violence against Black youth should be addressed by this movement, I faced racism and online harassment by the White student organizers.
-One White man harassed me from multiple Instagram accounts, told me “this is about all lives, American lives and not Black lives”, I should “leave this country if I don’t like it”, and I shouldn’t be working with them if I’m “changing the subject of who they’re really trying to help,” which left me inconsolable.
+When I said that racism, police brutality and gun violence against Black youth should be addressed by this movement, I faced harassment by the white organizers.
+One white man harassed me from multiple Instagram accounts.
+I was told that I was being divisive for addressing the racial disparities, that “this is about all lives, American lives and not Black lives”, that I should leave this country if I don’t like it, that I shouldn’t be working with them if I’m “changing the subject of who we’re really trying to help” which left me inconsolable.

-The fact the organizers held me accountable by excluding me from the local National School Walkout honoring the victims of the Columbine massacre, instead of this White male who is older than I am, is a good example of how a grown White man gets to be “just a kid” and how Black girls are never viewed as children.
-We are depicted as less innocent than our White counterparts, and one day, I hope to live in a world where Black girls aren’t harassed on the internet and robbed of their innocence at a young age when they voice their opinions.
+The fact the organizers held me accountable by cancelling my speech with intentions of addressing the racial disparities at the National School Walkout on Brown’s island, instead of this white male who is older than I am, is a good example of how a 19-year-old white man gets to be “just a kid” and how Black girls are never viewed as children and are depicted as less innocent than our white counterparts.
+One day, I hope to live in a where Black girls aren’t harassed on the internet and robbed of their innocence at an alarmingly young age when we speak out about these issues.